forestdb/forestdb.org/models/2025-problang-adjectives-qud.md

 - Because we are incorporating the threshold variable theta, we took the theta prior from the vagueness model.

 - This meaning function uses theta to moderate interpretation of ambiguous adjectives.
-We ours identical to that of the vagueness model in ch.
+We made ours identical to that of the vagueness model in ch.
 5, except that we added a "notExpensive" utterance.
 This function returns "expensive" if the price is greater than or equal to theta and "notExpensive" if the price is less than or equal to theta.

 - The cost function assigns a higher cost to the utterance with more words.